fujitatomoya/ros2ai/doc/overview.md

 ---

+# Proxy Agent

+`ros2ai` can instantiate the agent daemon process as ROS 2 service, so that even other ROS 2 application running in the network can use OpenAI API via this proxy. those ROS 2 application can be agnostic from LLM specific APIs but ROS 2 service interface.

+---

 # Multiple LLM Support

 - create abstraction layer to absorb backend LLM APIs? could be local LLM on edge, could be other service backends that depends on the business logics.